Agricultural Lobbyist

 Education/Training Required:

-An agricultural lobbyist typically has at least a bachelor’s degree in political science, law, agricultural economics, journalism, public relations or agricultural communications.
+An agriculture lobbyist typically has at least a bachelor’s degree in political science, law, agricultural economics, journalism, public relations or agricultural communications.
+Some lobbyists attend law school, though a Juris Doctor is not required.